Shridhish/Shridhish.github.io/README.md

 This is a portfolio website.
-Enter "www.shridhish.com" in the url box to check it out.
+Click "www.shridhish.com" to check it out.